rotmanguy/DCST/README.md

 https://fasttext.cc/docs/en/crawl-vectors.html . \
 Word embedding for cu (Old Church Slavonic) can be found in this link: \
 https://github.com/mwydmuch/extremeText/blob/master/pretrained-vectors.md . \
-Once unzipped, the multilingual word embedding (.vec extensions) should be placed under the "data/multilingual_word_embeddings" folder.
+Once unzipped, the multilingual word embedding (.vec extensions) should be placed under the `data/multilingual_word_embeddings` folder.

 It is also optional to download the GloVe embeddings for English from: \
 http://nlp.stanford.edu/data/glove.6B.zip .\
-Once unzziped, the text file (.txt extension) should be placed under "data" folder.
+Once unzziped, the text file (.txt extension) should be placed under `data` folder.

 # Low Resource In-domain Experiments
 ## Running the base Biaffine Parser